johager/ATracks/README.md

 This is my capstone project for the Devmountain iOS App Developer Bootcamp.

-The app tracks a user's activity and maps the location using GPS coordinates from CoreLocation and tracks a user's steps using HealthKit to access the Apple Health app.
+The app tracks a user's activity.
+It maps the location using GPS coordinates from CoreLocation, and tracks a user's steps using HealthKit to access the Apple Health app.

-Data is persisted locally using CoreData and in the cloud using CloudKit via an NSPersistentCloudKitContainer.
-Information is synched between all devices with the same Apple ID.
+Track data is persisted locally using CoreData and in the cloud using CloudKit via an NSPersistentCloudKitContainer.
+Track data is synched between all devices with the same Apple ID.

+User settings are stored locally using UserDefaults.

 The app is designed to work on iOS, iPadOS, and macOS.

+### Development

+The app was developed using Swift and SwiftUI.
+Some features required bridging to AppKit and UIKit:

+- Alert with a text field
+- MKMapView with an MKOverlay
+- Detect tap on MKMapView
+- Detect touch position on View
+- Present MFMailComposeViewController

-### Technoloy
+### Technology

-Swift, SwiftUI, UIKit, CoreData, CoreLocation, HealthKit, MapKit
+Swift, SwiftUI, AppKit, UIKit, CoreData, CoreLocation, HealthKit, MapKit